 Now for the tricky part.
-Despite my best efforts to convince myself that raising kids isn’t THAT expensive, turns out, it is.
+Despite my best efforts to convince myself that raising kids isn’t THAT expensive, it turns out, it does put a dent in your ledger.
 That particular post neatly whittles away the sensationalist $233K per kid myth.
 The problem is that whatever amount we agree is needed per kid, most of it is front-loaded.

-In fairness, very few are fortunate enough to have the options me and Mrs. Cubert do.
+In fairness, very few are fortunate enough to have options like me and Mrs. Cubert do.
 Acknowledging that should have been the first disclaimer in just about all of my preachy, condescending, and smug-as-all-get-out posts.

 Making six figures and choosing a minimalist lifestyle is a wonderful privilege.
-We’ve chosen to take the trade-off of less stuff now, for a more comfortable and freedom-laced future, later on in our lives.
+We’ve chosen to make the trade-off of less stuff now, for a more comfortable and freedom-laced future, later on in our lives.
 Simple.

 And if you want to retire early with kids, that’s truly the only way you can make a go of it.
 (Unless you’re a highly-paid physician, in which case you can suffer fewer trade-offs while enjoying the FatFIRE lifestyle.)